Mayor Jenny Durkan announces plan to curb gang violence in her third State of the City address

-Seattle Mayor Jenny Durkan intends to unveil a proposal in the coming weeks to maintain bus service in Seattle by asking voters to replace taxes that are due to expire at the end of 2020, she said Tuesday.
+Seattle Mayor Jenny Durkan intends to unveil a proposal in the coming weeks to maintain bus service in Seattle by asking voters to replace taxes due to expire at the end of 2020, she said Tuesday.
 The mayor also plans to launch an initiative to help curb retaliatory gun violence, she said during her annual State of the City address.

 She didn’t share details about the bus-service proposal, which may be complicated by new limits on car-tab taxes.